How to Sell a House in Greece: Common Mistakes to Avoid

 7. Adding Too Much Value For “Extras”

 Sellers often believe certain features should dramatically increase the price: additional buildability, future development potential, or technical advantages linked to the plot.
 Sometimes they do add value.
 But not always in the way the seller expects.
 Buyers tend to focus first on what is tangible and immediate: the home as it exists today, its condition, its paperwork, its location, and how easy it will be to use or resell.
 Potential is attractive, but only when it is clear, realistic, and relevant to the buyer.
-In other words, future value can support a price.
-It cannot carry the entire price on its back.
+In other words, if anyone wishes to sell their house in Greece, they should note that future value can support a price.
+But It cannot carry the entire price on its back.

 8. Ignoring Building Or Legal Irregularities